 If these requirements are not met then the signature is considered invalid.
-Note that it is not required that the encoding of the y-coordinate in \underline{R} is less than $2^{255}-19$; also the order of the point represented by \underline{R} is permitted to be greater than l .
+Note that it is not required that the integer encoding the y-coordinate 6 of the point represented by R is less than $2^{255} - 19$.

 Ed25519 is defined as using SHA-512 internally.